pratham-srivastava-07/pratham-srivastava-07/README.md

 - [**mini-redis**](https://github.com/pratham-srivastava-07/mini-redis) – A lightweight in-memory key-value store implemented in Rust using gRPC.
 It supports basic operations like Get, Set, and Delete, mimicking Redis’ core functionality.

+- [**json-parser**](https://github.com/pratham-srivastava-07/json-parser) – A fully custom JSON parser implemented in Rust without relying on `serde_json`, `nom`, Lex, or Yacc.
+It includes a tokenizer and a recursive-descent parser that generates a strongly-typed AST mapped to native Rust types, supporting strings, numbers, booleans, arrays, objects, and null.

 ---